 Portions are very large.
 It’s a family-owned business and they believe in value.
 It’s best to split a dish between two people.
 My burrito was literally as large as my head and I ate it over three days.
 If you have room at the end they serve their mother’s baklava for dessert.

 4354 Redondo Beach Blvd, Torrance, CA 90504

 To be honest Depot isn’t the type of restaurant I seek out when I travel.
-When I spot menu’s featuring global cuisine from thai-inspired to poutine that uses feta it feels disjointed to me.
+When I spotted the menu features global cuisine from thai-inspired to poutine that uses feta it felt disjointed to me.